This painful sensation can occur as a complication after dental surgery. Because it can delay healing, it’s important to take steps to avoid it.

 Dry socket usually occurs because something moves or dissolves the blood clot from the socket.
 Sometimes dry socket occurs when you never develop the blood clot to begin with.

 Here are a few ways you can prevent dry socket:

 The suction movement of air and cheek muscles when you use a straw may dislodge your blood clot.
 You should avoid using straws for one week after your extraction.

 2. Avoid smoking and tobacco

 People who smoke and use tobacco are at a much higher risk of developing dry socket after tooth extraction.
-One study found that dry socket occurred in 12 percent of people who smoked after a tooth extraction.
-By comparison, only 4 percent of those who don’t smoke developed dry socket.
+One study found that dry socket occurred in

 The fast inhalation of smoking can dislodge your blood clot.
 This applies to smoking anything at all, not just cigarettes.
 That’s because chemicals in other tobacco products may prevent healing and cause an infection.